What is Beta Testing?

 - Closed beta version: Closed beta version is known as a private beta, it is released to a group of fixed and invited people.
 Only Invited people will test the software and assess its features and specifications.
 The Beta version represents the capability of the software for release, but it is for limited users not for all users.

 - Open beta version: Open beta version is also known as a public beta.
 This beta version is open to the public.
 Anyone can assess the beta version as a tester to provide appropriate feedback and reviews.
 The open beta version increases the quality of the final release.
-This version is useful to find the other hidden errors and bugs.
+This version is useful for finding other hidden errors and bugs.

 What is the Life Cycle of Beta Testing?